 Waste in knowledge work can be considered anything that doesn’t add value to the customer and doesn’t speed up delivery of value to the customer.
 But there are still other variables such as “what is value to the customer.”
 In a manufacturing line that’s already been set, but in knowledge work most of our effort is on deciding what this is.

 Focusing on the delays mentioned in this chapter, however, will always eliminate true waste as well as speed the realization of value to the customer.

 Flow and Lean-Thinking are interrelated but not the same.
 At a first cut one can think of flow as what we want to achieve, Flow-Thinking as how we look at flow and Lean-Thinking as how we achieve flow.
 Flow-thinking tells us to remove handoffs, use kanban, and work with smaller batches while removing delays.
 Lean-Thinking provides us with more ‘how.’.
 This includes a systems-thinking approach, management being responsible for setting up an environment within which flow can occur, a focus on quality and a model for learning.
 The two together are very synergistic.

+- Program flow.
+This is the flow through a group of teams without attending to the teams themselves.
 Program flow attends to what the program is working on.
-This often involves a large batch (called a program increment in SAFe) being worked on.
+This often involves a large batch (called a program increment in SAFe®) being worked on.

+- Intra-team flow.
+This is flow within a team.
 Intra-team flow attends to all little handoffs and delays in the workflow of an item.
 A common occurrence of this is when programmers finish their coding and move on even while the testers have not completed their testing.
-When testers find errors have to interrupt the developers to fix them.
-Not only does this delay cause extra work for the developer to find the work, the interruption also impacts the work being interrupted.
+When testers find errors, they must interrupt the developers to fix them.
+Not only does this delay cause extra work for the developer to find the issue, it also impacts the work being interrupted.